 Armadillo Eggs are a fun and inventive appetizer with a creative name.
-I imagine they were invented years ago when someone like me, a crazy jalapeno popper lover, decided that super cheesy jalapeno poppers just weren't enough.
-They probably stood there, contemplating the wonderfully oozing popper in their hand and thought, "You know?
+I imagine they were invented years ago when someone like me, a crazy jalapeno popper lover, decided that jalapeno poppers stuffed with cream cheese just weren't enough.
+They probably stood there, contemplating the wonderfully oozing popper and thought, "You know?
 I'll bet this would taste even BETTER if I wrapped it in meat!"

 BOOM!
 The birth of the Armadillo Egg.

 There may be a different origin story out there, but this one works for me.

 It isn't hard to imagine how these appetizers got their name.
 They sort of look like Armadillo Eggs, don't they?
 Regardless of what they're called, they're quite tasty and, fair warning, a little bit addictive, particularly for meat lovers.

 They're not difficult to make.
 All you need are your typical jalapeno popper ingredients, some Italian sausage and bacon.

 Let's talk about how we make armadillo eggs, shall we?